Our Partners

 Hope Full Farm offers the majority of our weekly harvests free of charge to organizations that serve Central Texas schoolchildren and their families who face ongoing food insecurity.

-Our partners are critical to the timely distribution of our organic food at no cost to local families:
+Our partners are critical to the timely distribution of our organic food at no cost to local families.

 Two women smiling in at sunday lunchbox, one holding a bunch of green leafy vegetables, with crates of green bell peppers and orange peppers in front of them.